TRACE Partner Firms

 Africa House London

 Africa House London and TRACE are working together to support bilateral trade between the UK and Africa.
 AHL, a social enterprise based in London, seeks to add value to new and existing commercial relationships between the UK and Africa by connecting relevant stakeholders to each other and supporting their commercial endeavors.
-To help raise compliance standards and promote transparency, AHL requires its members and partners to obtain a TRACE Registered Access Code (TRAC).
-TRAC is an online platform based on social media principles, which helps companies meet international baseline due diligence requirements.
-TRAC enables AHL current and potential members to obtain their own compliance profile as well as screen their low-to medium-risk vendors, suppliers and business partners to bring more transparency to their commercial transactions.
+To help raise compliance standards and promote commercial transparency, AHL encourages its members and partners to obtain a TRACE Registered Access Code (TRAC) and/or to complete TRACEcertification.
+TRAC enables the rapid exchange of compliance information and satisfies international baseline due diligence requirements.
+TRAC holders are assigned a unique code (TRAC) and have the ability to share their online profile without limit.

 TRACE and DA-Desk FZ-LLC